pishoyg/coptic/README.md

 1. **Set up proper dependencies in Makefile.**

+   N.B.
+This is proving difficult!
+We could perhaps consider migrating to CMake or even Bazel.

 1. Expand the use of hooks.

 1. Do not let Python tempt you to use its built-in types instead of classes and